Camping in Washington is one of the best ways to explore the beautiful Pacific Northwest.

-If it’s easy-access to the coast you’re after, there are few better places for camping in Washington than Kalaloch Campground.
+If it’s easy access to the coast you’re after, there are few better places for camping in Washington State than Kalaloch Campground.

 The only campground in Olympic National Park to offer reservations (from June to September), Kalaloch is situated on a high bluff overlooking the Pacific Ocean.
 Nearby Ruby Beach is also well worth a visit.
 Kalaloch is pet-friendly and perfect for camping with dogs.

 Kalaloch Campground has 168 campsites.
 There are no utilities available, but many spaces accommodate RVs.
-The nearby Kalaloch Lodge is worth a look from those that prefer staying in a lodge or cabin instead of camping.
+The nearby Kalaloch Lodge is worth a look from those that prefer to stay in a lodge or cabin instead of tent or RV camping.

-Located adjacent to beautiful Lake Crescent, Fairholme Campground is one of the best places to camp in the northern region of the Olympic Peninsula.
+Located adjacent to beautiful Lake Crescent, Fairholme Campground is one of the best places to go camping on the Olympic Peninsula.

 Easy access to the lake, plus several campsites along the shoreline, makes Fairholme the ideal choice for those with swimming, fishing, or boating on the mind.
 The famous Sol Duc Hot Springs are only a hop skip and a jump away for a relaxing soak.

 Fairholme Campground has 88 campsites.
 Although none of them have hookups, most accommodate RVs.

 Make the perfect family camping road trip even better by setting up shop at Fort Flagler Historical State Park.